 As part of our wellness goals, students should have access to water as much as possible.
 Trinity has several bottle fillers in the building.
 We encourage students to bring a water bottle.
 Water bottles need to be non-glass and taken home daily.

 Students are allowed only water in the classrooms.
 Bottles should be clearly labeled.
 Flavored water or other liquids are not permitted outside of lunch time.
-Water is available during lunch service.

 Red liquids are not allowed due to food allergies and staining of school property.